 To address this wide range of concerns and needs for geospatial data documentation, the Federal Geographic Data Committee (FGDC) has worked with a wide spectrum of geospatial data users to develop a national standard for documenting geospatial data.
-This standard is known as the Content Standard for Digital Geospatial Metadata (CSDGM).
+This standard is FGDC has endorsed and are transitioning users from the known as the Content Standard for Digital Geospatial Metadata (CSDGM) to the ISO Metadata Standards.
 This standard has gone through a couple revisions and will be reviewed and updated as necessary.